Joining the lab

 When recruiting PhD students, I am looking for students who share my interests and are ready to take the leap to begin their own research program, with lots of support from me.
 I am open to co-mentorship.
 Applications are due Dec 1.
 My mentorship philosophy is available on the "People" page.
 For more information, see https://pbs.jhu.edu/graduate/admissions/.

-Please note that the lab currently does not do any developmental neuroimaging.
+Please note that the lab currently does not do any developmental neuroimaging, clinical research, or applied research.

 For your research statement, you should not be writing out your CV in narrative form but rather helping the reader understand why you are prepared for graduate study at a particular institution, with a particular mentor or mentors.
 There is not one right way to do this.
 However, successful statements tend to answer 3 questions: (1) What skills and interests have you acquired from prior research experience?
 (2) What are your current research interests (more specific than "development", or "the brain")? and (3) Why are you applying to work with me?